top of page

 • The theme invites 2-D and 3-D artists to create art that has dimension to it.
 Paper mache, assemblage, etc. Artists need to be sure their work meets the size requirements of 20” x 20” maximum size and be able to be hung on a wire system.
 Three pedestals are available for sculptures.

-The exhibition will be hosted at CHAC Gallery @ Santa Fe, 834 Santa Fe Drive, Denver, CO 80204, in March.
-Exact dates TBD.
+The exhibition will be hosted at CHAC Gallery @ Santa Fe, 834 Santa Fe Drive, Denver, CO 80204, March 5 - April 19, 2026

-Curators: Veronica Herrera (WCACO) and Gayedine Bujanda (CHAC)
+Jurors: Veronica Herrera (WCACO) and Gayedine (CHAC)

 REQUIREMENTS